AlbinHorlaville/open-world-lego/OpenWorldLego/specification/BugFounded.md

 - Idea of issues It's fix while restarting the world, so it's can be linked to the file system.

 ### Auto Import des assets
 - Description : Assets are reupload with different ID, this is annoying when we have to take a specific node like in the animation.
+This causes animation to be not working !
 - Step to reproduce :
 1. Refresh the projet